 Embrace diverse perspectives.

-We cultivate and celebrate diversity in our collections and our community to construct a more inclusive and just picture of our world.
+We cultivate and celebrate diversity in our collections and our community to construct a more inclusive and just world.

 We enhance access to information and advance inclusive models of scholarly communication.

 Aim for the extraordinary.